temporalio/documentation/docs-src/cli/workflow/reset-batch.md

   - resets-feature
 ---

-The `temporal workflow reset-batch` command resets a batch of [Workflow Executions](/concepts/what-is-a-workflow-execution) by `resetType`.
+The `temporal workflow reset-batch` command resets multiple [Workflow Executions](/concepts/what-is-a-workflow-execution) by `resetType`.
-Resetting a [Workflow](/concepts/what-is-a-workflow) allows the process to resume from a certain point without losing your parameters or [Event History](/concepts/what-is-an-event-history).
+Resetting a [Workflow](/concepts/what-is-a-workflow) resumes it from a certain point without losing your parameters or [Event History](/concepts/what-is-an-event-history).

 The set of Workflow Executions to reset can be specified in an input file.
 The input file must have a [Workflow ID](/concepts/what-is-a-workflow-id) on each line.